 This tutorial is intended for the FusionSilicon X1 which is a Lyra2rev2 miner manufactured by FusionSilicon.
-The FusionSilicon X1 is a mining machine that supports the Lyra2rev2 algorithm, all coins based on Lyra2rev2 algorithm supported, such as XVG, MONA, VTC.
-For Lyra2rev2 mining, its hashrate is as high as 12.5GH/s, whereas the power consumption is only 1040w.
+The FusionSilicon X1 is a mining machine supporting the Lyra2rev2 algorithm.
+Theoretically, all coins based on Lyra2rev2 algorithm are supported, such as XVG, MONA, VTC.
+For Lyra2rev2 mining.
+Its hashrate is as high as 12.5GH/s, whereas the power consumption is only 1040w.

 We will take FusionSilicon X1 as an example to show settings and troubleshootings which apply equally to other FusionSilicon models.